-The main purpose of this test is to monitor patients taking digoxin in order to determine the best drug dosage and prevent side effects.
+The main purpose of this test is to determine the best dosage of digoxin and prevent side effects.

 What Abnormal Results Mean

-Abnormal results may mean you are getting too little or too much of the medication.
+Abnormal results may mean you are getting too little or too much digoxin.

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.